Introduction to Marketing Psychology for SMEs

 Traditional marketing focuses on direct selling.
 Marketing psychology evokes emotions and creates latent demand.
 Vietnamese SMEs often make this mistake when running Facebook Ads.

-Understanding psychology helps optimize advertising costs.
-You save 30-50% budget while having higher conversions.
+Understanding psychology optimizes ad spend.
+You save 30-50% of your budget with higher conversions.

-- If CTR below 2%, then change the emotional title
+• If CTR below 2%, change the emotional headline

-- Track conversion rate by psychology of each age group
+• Track conversion rates by psychology per age group

 Why Vietnamese SMEs Need Marketing Psychology Now

 Vietnamese people are strongly influenced by collectivist culture.
-They buy based on friends, social media trends.
+They buy based on friends and social media trends.
 Understanding this helps SMEs outperform competitors.

-Case study: A cafe SME in Saigon applies social proof.
-Post story “100 customers check-in today”.
-Revenue increased 250% on weekends.
+Case study: An SME cafe in Saigon applied social proof.
+Posted story “100 check-ins today”.
+Revenue increased 250% over the weekend.

 Applying psychology is not difficult.
-Just change the way you write content and posting timing.
+Just change how you write content and posting timing.

 11 Cialdini Principles Applied to Digital Marketing

-Robert Cialdini identified 6 principles of persuasion (later added Unity).
-SMEs use effectively on Facebook, TikTok Vietnam.
-DPS.MEDIA has tested on over 100 campaigns.
+Robert Cialdini identified 6 persuasion principles (later added Unity).
+SMEs use them effectively on Facebook, TikTok Vietnam.
+DPS.MEDIA tested on 100 campaigns.

 Each principle increases conversion rate by 15-40%.
 Combining them creates a doubling effect.
 Start with the easiest principle.